 Birthdays often mark major milestones, like getting your driver’s license at 16, registering to vote at 18, having your first legal drink at 21…

-and getting kicked off of your parents’ health insurance.
+… and getting kicked off of your parent’s health insurance.
 But how long can you stay on your parent’s health insurance?
 Most plans say age 26.

-Prior to blowing out those 26 candles, take charge of your health and declare your independence!
+Before blowing out those 26 candles, take charge of your health and declare your independence!
 It’s important to have health and dental insurance, even if you don’t get sick very often.

 It’s time to birthday shop for some options: